 - KA, destructive, giant keratoacanthoma.

 - KA, solitary:

 EtiopathogenesisThis section has been translated automatically.

-Unsolved.
-Frequently occurring after actinic noxae (predominant occurrence in light-exposed areas), after mechanical trauma, contact with chemical carcinogens, in immunosuppression as well as paraneoplastic in neoplasia of internal organs (especially the intestinal tract).
+Unexplained.
+Mostly after chronic actinic noxae (predominant occurrence in light-exposed areas), also after mechanical trauma, after contact with chemical carcinogens, in immunosuppression as well as paraneoplastic in neoplasms of internal organs (especially of the intestinal tract).

-Genetic factor: occurrence of multiple CA in genetic syndromes (see classification).
+Genetic factor: occurrence of multiple KA in genetic syndromes (see classification).

 The pathogenetic significance of HPV (HPV 25), especially in multiple CA, is still unclear.